-Cordyceps and infertility; How do Cordyceps affect infertility?
+Cordyceps and infertility: How do Cordyceps affect infertility?

 Within Cordyceps, there are immune system-supporting polysaccharides, fatty acids, amino acids, and polyamines (which have a function in cell growth).

-They also help prevent free radical damage to cells and restore normal macrophage and also natural killer (NK) cells function.
+They also help prevent free radical damage to cells and restore normal macrophage and natural killer (NK) cells function.
+Thus, there is clearly a good potential for providing support for several fertility issues.

-Such issues as poor egg and sperm health can be attributed to ageing and/or nutritional deficiencies as well as immune-related miscarriages, anti-sperm antibodies and PCOS.
+Such issues as poor egg and sperm health can be attributed to ageing and/or nutritional deficiencies, as well as immune-related miscarriages, anti-sperm antibodies and PCOS.

-Furthermore, serum testosterone and E2 (17-estradiol) levels were increased, at the same time, no other hormones in the body were.
+Furthermore, serum testosterone and E2 (17-estradiol) levels were increased.
+At the same time, no other hormones in the body were.

 The researchers were interested to see the precise mechanism of action of Cordyceps, as it has been used previously in TCM for the improvement of sexual function for men and women.

-J Modern Diagnostics Therapeutics E2, details how twenty-two males who had a low sperm count were provided with a Cordyceps supplement for an eight week period.
+J Modern Diagnostics Therapeutics E2 details how twenty-two males who had a low sperm count were provided with a Cordyceps supplement for an eight-week period.

 The corresponding results indicated that there was a 33% increase in sperm count.
 In addition, there was a 29% decrease in the incidence of sperm malformations and a 79% increase in sperm survival.